Katie Glick is the agribusiness strategy manager in Ice Miller’s Food and Agribusiness Group.

 Katie has formally served as the young farmer chair for the Marion County Farm Bureau in Indianapolis and was a volunteer for Ag in the Classroom.
 She is a 10-year 4-H member and continues to support the Indiana 4-H Foundation.

-Katie grew up on her family farm in Martinsville, Indiana and lives today on a family grain farm with her husband in Columbus, Indiana.
+Katie grew up on her family farm in Martinsville, Indiana and lives today on a family grain farm with her husband and daughter in Columbus, Indiana.
 They also operate a private seed company, a grain milling business and a cattle farm.
 She enjoys traveling, writing for local newspapers and her blog, bird hunting and promoting agriculture.

 Katie Glick is not licensed to practice law in any state and does not provide legal services.